 Plants have been used medicinally for thousand of years and are well known for their effectiveness in many diseases.

-The saying, you are what you eat, seems to ring more and more true with every passing day.
-As we hear more about more chemicals added to food, and more GMOs in the foodstream, it seems that more and more of us are falling sick.
+The saying, you're what you eat, seems to ring more and more true with every passing day.
+As we hear more about more chemicals added to food.
+More GMOs in the foodstream, it seems that more and more of us are falling sick.

-Natural herbs can be very effective in boosting the immune system, increasing the body resistance to infections, and healing allergies.
-Recently, many people have started to look for herbal remedies for diseases and as a result, they have started growing herbs in their garden.
+Natural herbs can be very effective in boosting the immune system, increasing the body resistance to infections.
+Healing allergies.
+Recently, many people have started to look for herbal remedies for diseases and as a result, they've started growing herbs in their garden.

-This is an article, on Dr. Mercola’s web site that talks about 7 underrated plants: ginger, garlic, and peppermint to name just 3.
+This is an article, on Dr. Mercola’s web site that talks about 7 underrated plants: ginger, garlic.
+Peppermint to name just 3.

 Ginger is one spice that I recommend keeping on hand in your kitchen at all times.
 Not only is it a wonderful addition to your cooking (especially paired with garlic) but it also has enough medicinal properties to fill several books.

-Ginger is best known for its antinausea effects but also has broad-spectrum antibacterial, antiviral, antioxidant, and anti-parasitic properties, to name just several of its more than 40 scientifically confirmed pharmacological actions.
-It is anti-inflammatory, making it valuable for pain relief for joint pain, menstrual pain, headaches, and more.
+Ginger is best known for its antinausea effects but also has broad-spectrum antibacterial, antiviral, antioxidant.
+Anti-parasitic properties, to name just several of its more than 40 scientifically confirmed pharmacological actions.
+It's anti-inflammatory, making it valuable for pain relief for joint pain, menstrual pain, headaches.
+More.

 The pain-relieving potential of ginger appears to be far-reaching.
 Along with help for muscle and joint pain, ginger has been found to reduce the severity of migraine headaches as well as the migraine medication Sumatriptan – with fewer side effects.4

-Ginger also shows promise for fighting cancer, diabetes, non-alcoholic fatty liver disease, asthma, bacterial and fungal infections, and it is one of the best natural remedies available for motion sickness or nausea (from pregnancy or chemotherapy, for example).
+Ginger also shows promise for fighting cancer, diabetes, non-alcoholic fatty liver disease, asthma, bacterial and fungal infections.
+It's one of the best natural remedies available for motion sickness or nausea (from pregnancy or chemotherapy.
+Example).

-Taking one gram of ginger daily may help reduce nausea and vomiting in pregnant women, or those with migraines and ginger has been shown to work better than a placebo in relieving morning sickness.
+Taking one gram of ginger daily may help reduce nausea and vomiting in pregnant women.
+Those with migraines and ginger has been shown to work better than a placebo in relieving morning sickness.

-Ginger is also a must-have if you struggle with indigestion, and it does more than simply relieve pain.
-Ginger contains powerful protein-digesting enzymes and helps to stimulate the emptying of your stomach without any negative effect, and it’s an antispasmodic agent, which may explain its beneficial effects on your intestinal tract.
+Ginger is also a must-have if you struggle with indigestion.
+It does more than simply relieve pain.
+Ginger contains powerful protein-digesting enzymes and helps to stimulate the emptying of your stomach without any negative effect.
+It’s an antispasmodic agent, which may explain its beneficial effects on your intestinal tract.

-Many people enjoy ginger tea on a regular basis, and this is one of the simplest ways to use it.
+Many people enjoy ginger tea on a regular basis.
+This is one of the simplest ways to use it.
 Simply chop off a couple of inches of ginger root and let it steep in hot water for fresh ginger tea.
-I would advise against using it daily as it can lead to an allergy and is what happened to me about twenty years ago.
+I'd advise against using it daily as it can lead to an allergy and is what happened to me about twenty years ago.

 Read on for information about Garlic…